al1brn/geonodes/docs/getting_started.md

 - as `offset` property

 > [!NOTE]
-> Since position is also a read property, the GEOMETRY socket has a read/write property named `position`.
+> Since `position` is also a read property, the GEOMETRY socket has a read/write property named `position`.

+> [!IMPORTANT]
+> Operations on geometry changes the actual socket warpped by the class GEOMETRY:
+> `geo.position = v` :
+> - before the operation, geo points to the output socket of node A
+> - after the operation, geo points to the output socket of node `SetPosition`

 ``` python
 with GeoNodes("Demo") as tree: